CUBRID/cubrid-manual/en/sql/tuning.rst

               SELECT (time: 4, fetch: 2970, fetch_time: 0, ioread: 0)
                 SCAN (index: dba.t1.pk_t1), (btree time: 2, fetch: 1980, ioread: 0, readkeys: 990, filteredkeys: 0, rows: 990, covered: true)
                 SUBQUERY_CACHE (hit: 98010, miss: 990, size: 269384, status: enabled)

+Descriptions for each item are as follows:

+* **hit**: The number of times results were retrieved from the cached area instead of executing the query.
+* **miss**: The number of times results were cached after executing the query.
+* **size**: The memory size used by the subquery cache.
+* **status**: The activation status of the subquery cache at the end of the query.

 If **size** exceeds the set value, the subquery cache is disabled during the execution of the query, and the SQL trace information shows **status** as disabled.
 Additionally, if the ratio of **miss** to **hit** is higher than 9, even if the subquery cache size does not exceed the set value, it may be disabled during the execution of the query.